-Effective January 1, 2019, Washington will launch a statewide Paid Family and Medical Leave insurance program.
-The program will be funded by both employer and employee payroll contributions.
-The program is intended to provide wage replacement and job protection to employees who need time away from their jobs to tend to family or medical needs.
+Washington's statewide Paid Family and Medical Leave insurance program which launched in 2019 is intended to provide wage replacement and job protection to employees who need time away from work to tend to family or medical needs.
+The program is funded by both employer and employee payroll contributions.

 - This statewide insurance plan requires employers to report employee wages, hours worked, and additional information every quarter.

-- Premium collection begins January 2019 and claims for leave benefits start in 2020.
+- Premium collection began January 2019, and claims for leave benefits started in 2020.

 - Workers can take leave for qualified events for up to 12 weeks generally, and up to 18 weeks under exceptional circumstances.

 - Businesses with fewer than 50 employees are not required to pay the employer portion of the premium but are required to collect and remit the employee portion of the premium and abide by all reporting requirements.

 Still have questions?
 You're not alone.

 Below are some common questions asked by Washington employers about the program and how the deductions will appear in OnPay.

 Will OnPay report and remit the employee and employer portions to the state?

 Yes, OnPay will deposit the withheld funds for both the employee and employer portion and file the necessary reports to the state.